-The most common adverse drug reactions (with the frequency statement "very common") are diarrhoea, nausea, vomiting, nasopharyngitis and headache.
+The most common adverse drug reactions (with the frequency statement "very common") are diarrhoea, upper respiratory tract infection, nasopharyngitis and headache.
 The most serious adverse reactions in patients in clinical trials are meningococcal infections and meningococcal sepsis (see section "Warnings and precautions").